Khaira, Delhi

 Khaira is an Ahir-dominated urban village inhabited by people belonging to Lamba and Aphariya gotra, located on Shaheed Rao Laxmi Chand Marg (the road well known as Main Khaira Road) in Najafgarh tehsil of South West Delhi, Delhi.
+This village was established in 1612 by Roopram [Father of Dada Mayaram Sadh]; he came from Achina village [Charki dadri, Haryana].